Credential: Ontario College Certificate

 Location: Midland, Owen Sound

-Graduates may find a range of occupations in the welding field, including manufacturing and fabricating, automotive and heavy equipment production, automation, and construction.
+Graduates may find a range of occupations in the welding field, including manufacturing and fabricating, automotive and heavy equipment production, automation, various trades unions and construction.
 Self-employment is another viable option upon graduation.

 Program Learning Outcomes